Twitter’s China boss Kathy Chen quits after 8 months

 The popular but money-losing microblogging service Twitter has moved its Chinese ad sales and support activities to its APAC headquarters in Singapore.

-Twitter has been undergoing a significant shakeup, and not only in Asia, announcing in October that it would cut more than nine per cent of its global workforce to keep costs down.
+Twitter has been undergoing a significant shakeup, and not only in Asia, announcing in October that it would cut more than nine percent of its global work force to keep costs down.

 Parminder Singh, managing director for India, Southeast Asia and the Middle East, left the company in early November.Report Typo/Error